 This is one of our favorite ways to add some extra nutrition into our lunches.
 This Spinach Tuna Melt recipe is everything you love about a tuna melt except with the added nutrition of spinach that even kids will love!

 You guys.
-I have been wanting to share this bad boy for awhile now and it's finally here!
+I have been wanting to share this bad boy for a while now and it's finally here!
 My husband actually said it's the best tuna melt he's ever had.
-Given the number of tuna melts he's has had in his life, that means a lot.
-This Spinach Tuna Melt not only has everything you want in a tuna melt, (melty cheese on tuna between crispy and buttery bread), but also it's packed full of healthy spinach (that aside from the color), you'd never notice was there.
+Given the number of them that he's has had in his life, that means a lot.
+This Spinach Tuna Melt recipe not only has everything you want in a tuna melt, (melty cheese on tuna between crispy and buttery bread) but also it's packed full of healthy spinach (that aside from the color), you'd never notice was there.
 It is a must if you're trying to add a little extra nutrition into your daily diet!

-Even better, it's kid friendly!
+Even better, this tuna melt recipe is kid-friendly!
 My 2 1/2 year old gobbled it up and trust me, she's my harshest critic!